Dr Jane McKeown PhD, PG Diploma (Ed), BA (Hons), RMN

 Email : email@example.com

-My research focuses on developing and evaluating methods and approaches that enable the views and experiences of people with dementia to be heard in health and social care, research and education.
+My research focuses on developing and evaluating methods and approaches that enable the knowledge of people with dementia to be heard in health and social care, research and education.
 My PhD explored the use of Life Story Work with people living with dementia.
-I am currently undertaking a realist synthesis exploring methods of involving people with dementia in health and social care services.
+I was a Clinical Research Academy Fellow with the University of Sheffield School of Health and Related Research from September 2015 – 2017.

 • Senior Nurse for Service User and Carer Involvement